 Providing funding for a diverse set of thriving tourist related businesses including arts, cultural, historical, outdoor adventure, and entertainment venues, Ninth District Development Financing, Inc. meets its objectives to create and retain jobs, promote the region’s historical significance and cultural preservation, and attract tourists while supporting and expanding the tourism economy of the ninth District.

 Ensuring the creation of new job opportunities in the Ninth Congressional District is the highest priority of the Ninth District Development Fund.

-NDDF is funded by two grants from the Federal Government, through Virginia State Government agencies - with $1 million coming from HUD and an additional $500,000 from USDA Rural Development.
+NDDF was originally funded by two grants from the federal government: a $1 million HUD Community Block Grant through the Virginia Department of Housing and Community Development and an additional $500,000 from USDA Rural Development.

 Loan funds are available throughout the Ninth Congressional District including: the counties of Alleghany, Bland, Buchanan, Carroll, Craig, Dickenson, Floyd, Giles, Grayson, Lee, Montgomery, Patrick, Pulaski, Russell, Scott, Smyth, Tazewell, Washington, Wise, Wythe; the western portion of both Henry and Roanoke counties; and the cities of Bristol, Galax, Martinsville, Norton, and Radford.
 Businesses must be tourism-related and located within the Ninth Congressional District of Virginia to access funding.